sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 accounting-pod-876647f8   1/1     Running   0          37h
 ```

-So same as the last challenge, lets get the image and see what access we have:
+So same as the last challenge, let us get the image and see what access we have:

 ```bash
 ❯ kubectl get pod -o json |jq '.items[0].spec.containers[0].image'